suzuki-shunsuke/github-comment/README.md

 $ echo hello | github-comment post -stdin-template
 ```

-## post a substitute comment when it is failed to post a too long comment
+## post a substitute comment when it failed to post a too long comment

-When the comment is too long, it is failed to post a comment due to GitHub API's validation.
+When the comment is too long, it failed to post a comment due to GitHub API's validation.

 ```json
 {